 According to the World Health Organization (WHO), half of all drugs sold are fake.
 Fake drugs can lead to many problems.
 They may not contain any actual medicines.
 Taking them will not lead to improvement and patients may even get worse or die.
 Some may be adulterated with harmful ingredients.
 Knowing whether your medications are authentic is very important.
-Although, the most reliable way to identify a fake drug is to take a sample and analyse in the laboratory, there are techniques that can help improve your chance of buy genuine drugs.
+Although the most reliable way to identify a fake drug is to take a sample and analyze it in the laboratory, there are techniques that can help improve your chance of buy genuine drugs.

 Look and Feel

 It is important to inspect the packaging of drugs carefully.
 Sometimes the packaging is a poor copy of the genuine drug.
 Errors in spelling and other misprints may suggest a fake product.
 Is the seal broken?
 Drugs packaged in bottles may have a seal on them.
 If the seal is broken when purchased please discard it or don’t accept it.

 It is also advisable to feel the drug’s consistency.
 Sometimes poor copy may crumbly and break apart easily

 Know what your medication looks like.
 If it is a drug you take regularly to familiarise yourself with how it looks.
 If you are not familiar with the drug you are getting it may be worthwhile to use online pill checkers that show images of the tablet to give you an idea of what to expect.
 Some examples of online pill checkers include:Drugs.com, Webmd.com & Rxlist.com